LogeshwarTheDataIntellect/Foreign-Direct-Investment-Analytics/README.md

 - Monitoring periods of high concentration is essential to ensure balanced growth across sectors, sustaining a robust and diversified economic environment.

 ### Attracting Foreign Investors
-- A robust and diversified economic environment is attractive to foreign investors, highlighting the importance of balanced growth and targeted policy-making.
+- A robust and diversified economic environment is attractive to foreign investors, highlighting the importance of balanced growth and targeted policy-making..